Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V4.0 : 22-Apr-2023 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V3.9 : 05-Mar-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Small optimizations and cleanup across the board - utilizing every bit of the
-  NDS instruction cache to squeeze out another frame or two of performance.</li>
+  <li>Improved ECS keyboard handling so we can handle ''transposed'' scanning of columns/rows
+  (allows demos like Adventure to run).</li>

+  <li>Improved banking / page-flipping for faster page switches and more robust.
+There
+  should be no more small audio ''gaps'' when page-flipping music.</li>

+  <li>For the DSi we now support 1024KB (512K Words) of binary ROM which is almost
+  unfathomably large in the world of Intellivision games (130% larger than anything I''m aware of).</li>

   </ul>'
-updated: '2023-04-22T12:52:25Z'
+updated: '2023-03-05T13:06:17Z'
-version: '4.0'
+version: '3.9'
-version_title: Version 4.0
+version_title: Version 3.9
 ---